george-hawkins/micropython-notes/README.md

     > repl

 If you now press the EN button on the board, you'll see it do a hard reset and start the program - the LED should blink on and off every 200ms.

-Press `ctrl-C` to stop the program and return to the MicroPython REPL.

-Press `ctrl-X` to return to the `rshell` prompt.